-Covid-19 coronavirus: Liquor stores record 1800% spike in business ahead of alert 4 lock down
+Covid-19 coronavirus: Liquor stores record 1800% spike in business ahead of alert level 4 lockdown

 A strong police has been visible at some supermarkets today and shoppers face long queues.

-Bridget said shutting bottle stores would put even more pressure on supermarkets.
+MacDonald said shutting bottle stores would put even more pressure on supermarkets.

 The move would also make the liquor stores themselves targets for theft as spirits became a sought after black market item, adversely impacting the New Zealand distilling industry.